Ääntäminen

 - (in the plural) Two strips of linen hanging from the neck in front as part of a clerical, legal, or academic dress.

-- (physics) A part of the radio spectrum.
+- (physics) A part of the electromagnetic spectrum.

 - (physics) A group of energy levels in a solid state material.